-- (1) Director Gloria L. Valdez was first elected to the Board in November 2019 and therefore did not receive any compensation for fiscal 2019, although as a result of her election she was awarded compensation for the remainder of calendar 2019 consisting of a pro rata portion of the annual cash retainer amounting to \$12,500 and an initial award of shares having a value of \$45,000 on the issue date, rounded to the nearest whole share.
-Pursuant to the terms of the Compensation Plan for Non-Employee Directors, Ms. Valdez elected to defer the receipt of the stock portion of her calendar 2019 compensation and therefore received 531 common stock equivalents in lieu of stock, based on the closing price of \$84.78 per share on the New York Stock Exchange on the issue date of November 21, 2019. - (2) Dollar amounts represent the aggregate fair values of the 2,777 shares granted to each director under the Compensation Plan for Non-Employee Directors as of the January 2, 2019 grant date and are based on the \$64.81 NYSE closing price on that date.
-Pursuant to the terms of the Compensation Plan for Non-Employee Directors, Mr. Dewar, Mr. Olivier and Mr. Phillippy have elected to defer the receipt of their share awards and to receive common stock equivalents in lieu of shares.
-The amounts reflect the actual dollar amounts recognized for financial statement reporting purposes for fiscal 2019 calculated in accordance with FASB ASC Topic 718. - (3) Represents the changes in actuarial present value of the participating directors' accumulated benefits under the Company's Directors' Extended Compensation Plan, described above, from September 30, 2018 to September 30, 2019.
+(1) Dollar amounts represent the aggregate fair values of the 1,929 shares granted to each director under the Compensation Plan for Non-Employee Directors as of the January 2, 2020 grant date and are based on the \$93.32 NYSE closing price on that date.
+Pursuant to the terms of the Compensation Plan for Non-Employee Directors, Mr. Dewar, Mr. Olivier and Ms. Valdez have elected to defer the receipt of their share awards and to receive common stock equivalents in lieu of shares.
+The amounts reflect the actual dollar amounts recognized for financial statement reporting purposes for fiscal 2020.

+- (2) Represents the changes in actuarial present value of the participating directors' accumulated benefits under the Company's Directors' Extended Compensation Plan, described above, from September 30, 2019 to September 30, 2020.
 The changes in pension value include the effect of changes in actuarial assumptions from the preceding year.
-For fiscal 2019 overall pension values increased for Mr. Solley and Mr. Stolze in the net amounts of \$7,434 and \$9,668 respectively, as a result of changes in actuarial assumptions from the preceding year which increased their pension values by \$15,429 and \$17,506 respectively.
-The actuarial assumptions used in fiscal 2019 are described in footnote (1) to the Pension Benefits table on page 31 - (4) Represents cash retainer of \$50,000; however, Mr. Dewar elected to receive in lieu of cash approximately 763 common stock equivalents having the same aggregate value on the issue date.
-Mr. Dewar also elected to defer receipt of his stock compensation and therefore received 2,777 common stock equivalents in lieu of stock. - (5) Represents cash retainer of \$50,000 and committee chair fee of \$5,000. - (6) Represents cash retainer of \$50,000; however, Mr. Olivier elected to receive in lieu of cash approximately 763 common stock equivalents having the same aggregate value on the issue date.
-Mr. Olivier also elected to defer receipt of his stock compensation and therefore received 2,777 common stock equivalents in lieu of stock. - (7) Represents cash retainer of \$50,000.
-Mr. Phillippy elected to defer receipt of his stock compensation and therefore received 2,777 common stock equivalents in lieu of his common stock award. - (8) Represents cash retainer of \$50,000 and committee chair fee of \$5,000. - (9) Represents cash retainer of \$50,000, lead director cash retainer of \$25,000, and committee chair fee of \$7,000.
+For fiscal 2020 overall pension values increased for Mr. Solley and Mr. Stolze in the net amounts of \$4,146 and \$5,761 respectively, due to the effect of changes in actuarial assumptions from the preceding year which increased their pension values by \$13,490 and \$15,034 respectively.
+The actuarial assumptions used in fiscal 2020 are described in footnote (1) to the Pension Benefits table on page 33. - (3) Represents cash retainer of \$50,000; however, Mr. Dewar elected to receive in lieu of cash approximately 522 common stock equivalents having the same aggregate value on the issue date.
+Mr. Dewar also elected to defer receipt of his stock compensation and therefore received 1,929 common stock equivalents in lieu of stock. - (4) Represents cash retainer of \$50,000 and committee chair fee of \$5,000. - (5) Represents cash retainer of \$50,000; however, Mr. Olivier elected to receive in lieu of cash approximately 522 common stock equivalents having the same aggregate value on the issue date.
+Mr. Olivier also elected to defer receipt of his stock compensation and therefore received 1,929 common stock equivalents in lieu of stock. - (6) Represents cash retainer of \$50,000. - (7) Represents cash retainer of \$50,000 and committee chair fee of \$5,000. - (8) Represents cash retainer of \$50,000, lead director cash retainer of \$25,000, and committee chair fee of \$7,000. - (9) Represents prorated cash retainer of \$12,500 paid upon Ms. Valdez' initial election in November 2019, plus 2020 cash retainer of \$50,000; Ms. Valdez elected to receive in lieu of the 2020 cash retainer approximately 522 common stock equivalents having the same aggregate value on the issue date.
+Ms. Valdez also elected to defer receipt of both her prorated stock compensation of 531 shares paid upon her initial election and her 2020 stock compensation of 1,929 shares, and therefore received a total of 2,460 common stock equivalents in lieu of stock.